Ryan-Andrade/Final-Project/README.md

 ## Ideas
 We should consider encoding the dates as 0-252 (there are 253 trading days in the year).
 There may be some similarities on specific days each year that the algorithm may be able to detect patterns within.

+In order to add volume as a learning metric to our algorithm we would need the data listed here: https://firstratedata.com/i/stock/CMS